vboyev-MSFT/defender-docs/exposure-management/value-data-connectors.md

 **Examples**:

+This query will return all assets retrieved from ServiceNow CMDB and their detailed metadata.

 ```kusto
 ExposureGraphNodes
 | where NodeProperties contains ("serviceNowCmdbAssetInfo")
 | extend SnowInfo = NodeProperties.rawData.serviceNowCmdbAssetInfo
 ```

+This query will return all assets retrieved from Qualys.

 ```kusto
 ExposureGraphNodes
 | where EntityIds contains ("QualysAssetId")
 ```

+This query will return all vulnerabilities (CVEs) reported by Rapid7 on ingested assets.

 ```kusto
 ExposureGraphEdges